spfncer/swamphacks-25/README.md

 #### Extension

+After the repository is cloned, visit the link "chrome://extensions/", and select load unpacked.
+From there, navigate to the project folder that was previously cloned and select the extension folder.
+Once inside the extension folder, select open folder and this will load the extension to your device.

+Now that the extension is loaded, click the puzzle piece in the upper right hand side of your browser and select "Comment-tary" by clicking the blue aligator logo.

 #### Backend

 First, create a `.env` file within the `/backend` directory, following the strucutre of the `sample.env` file.